nashesc/nashesc/README.md

-### Jonas — building Moment, a calm productivity app
+### Jonas - building Moment, a calm productivity app, and figuring out the hard parts (offline sync, billing, PWA) as I go.

 Currently focused on **Moment: One at a Time**, a mindful task app (PWA) built with Next.js, Supabase, and Upstash Redis for rate limiting.